Australia v India - second test scoreboard

-SYDNEY Scoreboard at lunch on the second day of the second test between Australia and India at the Sydney Cricket Ground on Wednesday.
+SYDNEY Scoreboard at lunch on the third day of the second test between Australia and India at the Sydney Cricket Ground on Thursday.

 India won the toss and elected to bat